-While the original focus of the program was to offer young, unwed mothers a safe environment to learn basic life skills and carry her baby to term, we now recognize that a long range approach which encourages further education and/or jobs skills training is where we need to evolve.
+While the original focus of the program was to offer young pregnant and parenting women a safe environment to learn basic life skills and carry her baby to term, we recognize that a long range approach which focuses on resilience and building capabilities and encourages further education and/or jobs skills training is most effective.

-The impact of childhood poverty is not limited to a person's life under eighteen.
-Research shows us that it spills over to adulthood due to poor health outcomes, educational challenges (ability, access, completion) exposure to dangerous life situations (gang participation, domestic violence, addictions) and ultimately lower, often poverty level incomes.
-Those children then become parents having babies in poverty and the cycle continues.
+The impact of childhood trauma, poverty and homelessness is not limited to a person's life under eighteen.
+Research shows us that the detrimental effects spill over to adulthood and include poor health outcomes, educational challenges (ability, access, completion) exposure to dangerous life situations (domestic violence, addictions) and low income.
+Unsupported, the cycle often continues with the next generation.

 By working in partnership, we can help to transform lives two generations at a time!

 We Encourage Dreaming

 A mother with a plan for her life - plus the means to work towards that plan - is in a much better position to develop a healthy future for her child, whether she is choosing to parent or place her child for adoption.

 The purpose of Elizabeth House is to empower pregnant and parenting women to build resilience, core skills and work towards a successful transition to the next stage in their journey.